AdyRock/com.ady.button_plus/README.txt

 Control Button + panels

+Demo Version for use with the Button+ simulator.

 To setup with the simulator:

 1. Go to the Button + web site and login / create an account https://button.plus/account.
 2. Open the button plus simulator http://virtual.button.plus/virtual.html?config=16
 3. Open the Configuration management section.